-In mid-March 2016, the City of Ottawa will begin construction in your neighbourhood.
-This work is being done to improve infrastructure in your neighborhood and will involve significant structural repairs to the Minto Bridges East & Centre.
+In mid-October 2017, the City of Ottawa will begin construction in your neighbourhood.
+This work is being done to improve infrastructure in your neighborhood and will involve significant structural repairs to the Minto Bridges East and Centre.

 Who: The City of Ottawa has hired the Contractor, Pomerleau, to complete the work.